Sushrutha05/PDF-APP/README.md

 Note: v0.2.0 is unstable and might not run.
+It is recommended to use v0.1.1

 This is a personal project and is released under Apache License 2.0